biggie-boss/LoreRim/README.md

 - Fixed all spell-scaling related blessings/abilities.
 Now they scale duratino and/or magnitude based on Requiem's "no duration scaling" or "no magnitude scaling" keywords.
 Before, it was restoration/destruction = magnitude, all else = duration.
 - You can now always pray in combat.
 Your weapons/spells still have to be put away though.
 - Some blessing reduced due to upcoming perks that increase their power.
 - Akatosh blessing changed to 10% fire, shock, frost resist.
+Devotee also able to craft a strong amulet using 5 amulets of each of the eight divines.
 - Almalexia Blessing dropped to +15 health/stamina.
 Buffed devotee ability to 15%.
 - Arkay Blessing dropped to +30
 - Auriel follower: Deal up to 30% more and take up to 30% less damage from vampires.
 Devotee: Bows, crossbows, throwing knives and sun spells are up to 25% better.
 - Azura devotee also gets Necrotic Spells up to 20% stronger.
 - Baan Dar Follower reworked to up to 50% Better sale prices to fences and gain 10% movement speed and 100 armor rating while sneaking.
 Baan Daar devotee ability additionally gives Skooma no longer can kill you.
 - Dibella devotee ability addon - Illusion spells are 15% stronger or longer lasting.
 - Hermaeus Black Books halved in effect (kinda insane that they're permanent).
 Also the spell cost reduction is now 5% stronger spells.
+Devotee also gets 20% stronger entropic spells.
 - Hoonding, fixed incorrect calculation of follower ability
 - Julianos blessing dropped to +30 magicka, devotee ability re-buffed to 20% spell magnitude.
 Follower ability changed to spells last up to 20% longer and hostile spells are up to 20% weaker. (the 20% weaker hostile spells stacks with the 75% magic/elemental/absorb resist caps)
 - Kynareth blessing dropped to +30 stamina
-- Leki devotee re-adjusted to 20% for 60 minutes
+- Leki devotee changed to 30% more damage against targets at full hp.
 - Mannimarco Follower changed back to undead and removed time requirement, but now is only up to 100%.
 Devotee changed back to only undead conjurations but swapped health to 20% physical damage.
 - Magnus rework.
 New Follower: 30% stronger touch or rune spells and 50% less charge use when holding a staff.
 New Devotee: Potions and ingredients restore 2x magicka.
 When under the effects of a magicka potion, soul gems provide 2x charge.
 No penalties for Atronachs.
+- Mara Follower changed to restore 1 health/magicka/stamina per second with hands lowered.
+Devotee also gains takes 25% less physical damage when hands are lowered.
 - Mehrunes devotee also gets 10% stronger destruction
 - Mephala Devotee ability now buffs follower ability to be up to 30% sneak attack damage.
 - Meridia follower ability changed from all spells to just restoration/destruction (doesn't affect most builds but adds more RP flavor)